feaselkl/OutlierDetection/PITCHME.md

 What we have:
 * A dependent variable:  the thing whose behavior we want to explain.
-* One or more independent variables:  the things whose behavior we think explains the dependent variable.
+* Independent variables:  the things whose behavior we think explains the dependent variable.
 * Known data points relating our independent variable(s) to our dependent variable.

 Regression analysis can get complicated, but if you know what the data "ought" to look like, regression can help you confirm or disprove your conjecture.